3 Reasons Attorneys Should Read Expert Deposition Transcripts

 Expert witnesses largely rely on the strength of their work to establish expertise in their field.
 As such, it can be tempting to lean solely on one’s CV when seeking expert witness roles.

-1) Depositions Allow Visibility into Previous Litigation Experience
+1. Depositions Allow Visibility into Previous Litigation Experience

-By reading deposition transcripts, an attorney can quickly evaluate the expert witness’s strengths and weaknesses while responding to questions.
+By finding deposition transcripts, an attorney can quickly evaluate the expert witness’s strengths and weaknesses while responding to questions.
 This allows the attorney to better strategize how this expert can be incorporated into their case.

 When an attorney is ready to retain, they already have insight into the communication style and subject specialization of the prospective expert.
 They’re also well equipped to help their chosen expert shore up any weaknesses in their deposition skills.

-2) Depositions Help Confirm Previous Expert Opinions
+2. Depositions Help Confirm Previous Expert Opinions

 At trial, opposing counsel often will bring up an expert’s opinions from previous cases.
 It’s a common strategy to undermine confidence in the expert’s present conclusions.
 But a hiring attorney can anticipate these attacks by reading a deposition transcript before retaining an expert.
 An attorney gains a clear understanding of an expert’s prior opinions.
 As such, they can prepare for opposing arguments.
-With this understanding, both the attorney and expert can build a sound strategy to explain any discrepancies in opinion.
-This knowledge also allows attorneys and experts to draw connections between previous opinions that support the expert’s work on the current case.

 By providing attorneys access to depositions from previous cases, expert witnesses help clear potential objections and challenges out of the way.
 This way, experts can focus on the facts and analysis before them.

-3) Depositions Help Assess Fit
+3. Depositions Help Assess Fit

 A previous deposition’s transcript allows an attorney to see all these factors at play in a real-world example.
 By reading the deposition, the attorney develops a much clearer understanding of the expert’s performance within the context of an actual court case.
 When the time comes to hire an expert, the attorney has a much clearer idea of which professional is the best fit.